brainhack-school2020/ValiquetteVanessa_MouseModelAutism_T2W/README.md

 # ValiquetteVanessa_MouseModelAutism_T2W

 ## Introduction
 It is my first year as a Master student in the Integrated Program in Neuroscience at McGill.
 My interests are mainly focus on normal and abnormal neurodevelopment trajectories and tools or analysis to assess the previous.
 I would like to learn new tools and design my project to be open source friendly.
-I want to play around with Mouse MRI data and get confortable with the elements we learned on our first week of BHS-2020.
+I want to play around with Mouse MRI data and get comfortable with the elements we learned on our first week of BHS-2020.

 ## Project definition
 __Background__